bodhi-project/spirit-and-nature/content/reconnecting-with-spirit-through-nature.md

 abstract: Adapted from an article by Alan in the March 2017 edition of Auroville Today (a monthly in Auroville).
 variant: none
 tags:
-  - say hi
+  - featured
 ---

 # Reconnecting with Spirit through Nature

 _This page has been adapted from an article by Alan in the March 2017 edition of Auroville Today (a monthly in Auroville)._

 Aikya has lived in Auroville for the past twenty three years.
 Here she describes how her quest to understand the meaning of life led her to a deeper understanding of the natural world.

 ## Beginnings

 As a child, while I felt like a stranger on this earth I did have a profound experience of the infinity of the Universe.
 I knew that I would have to wait until I was grown up to have this mystery unraveled.

 I had a very normal upbringing in the north of Belgium.
 We had a lot of animals at home and I could relate with great joy to the simplicity and purity of animals and the natural world.

 When I grew up I thought psychology would give me some clues to the mystery of life but I soon discovered the answers didn’t go very far.
 Nevertheless, I studied it for five years.
 Then I decided to travel to the far East for eight months.

 Some years later, in 1990, I got introduced to Auroville where I lived close to nature in Revelation and Samriddhi Communities.
 Although touched by The Mother’s words, still I did not get the answers I needed because here nothing was structured: you had to find your own way.
 Then I met a Tibetan Buddhist teacher and was invited to study in a newly-opened International Buddhist Institute in New Delhi, which I did for three years.

 This is where I started to get answers.
 But I began to wonder, ‘Where does life fit into all this?’
 That’s when I got a ‘vision’ of Auroville in a rainbow of colours.

 ## Return to Auroville

 By now I felt I understood a little better how to bring spirit and life together.
 Before coming here, I had worked as a psychologist in Belgium: I was the director of a centre for suicide prevention.
 We were dealing daily with existential issues.
 It was interesting work and I had a wonderful team.

 But when I came back to Auroville I did not think of taking up this kind of work.
 Instead what presented itself to me was the flowers – there were so many flowers here!
 It brought back my early love of the beauty of creation.
 And when I heard that Mother had given significances to the flowers and met Richard Pearson from the Ashram, it added another dimension.

 ![Flower #1](/content-assets/biography/img1.jpg)

 ![Flower #2](/content-assets/biography/img2.jpg)

 At that time, if you wanted to work with flowers you went to work in the Matrimandir Nursery, which is what I did for some time.
 In 2000, I met Barbara who introduced me to energy and consciousness work using the essences of Mother’s flowers.
 This was the start of diving deep into the mysteries of life.

 Then I was invited to do flower arranging in the Solar Kitchen.
 This opened up a whole new field for me because now I could create a particular atmosphere.
 I aspired to sensitise people to beauty through flowers and their silent vibrational influences.